sneakycrow/website/_drafts/2024-10-15-creating-a-queue-for-video-processing.md

 CREATE INDEX index_queue_on_status ON queue (status);
 ```

 Next, we need a table for storing `videos`.
-These two migratinos don't need to be in any particular order,
+These two migrations don't need to be in any particular order,
 or could be combined into one.
 I just like to isolate my migrations logic.

 For our videos, we want to store the `raw_file_path` where the raw video was uploaded, a column `processed_file_path`